kylehipz/aws-practice/README.md

 # AWS Practice

-Learning AWS and spinning up resources.
-This project is for learning purposes only
+This repository contains materials for learning and practicing AWS services.
+I am putting projects that I do to prepare for DVA-C02 and SAA-C03